To

 He offered his help to us.

-Expressing a Limit
+Expressing a limit or range:

 To can be used to express a limit or range.